AdobeDocs/uxp-indesign/src/pages/resources/recipes/debug/index.md

 ```

 ## Alerts
-Creates a modal dialog that pauses the execution of your script/plugin until you dismiss it. <!-- // TODO verify this statement -->
+Create a modal dialog that pauses the execution of your script/plugin until you dismiss it. <!-- // TODO verify this statement -->

 <CodeBlock slots="heading, code" repeat="1" languages="JavaScript" />